Where: L’Albir (a.k.a. El Albir or just plain old Albir to its friends), Valencia province, Costa Blanca, Spain.

 Beach – Playa de Racó de l’Albir

 The beach in L’Albir is not that great: it’s rocky, not that wide, the sea is stony and drops down pretty quickly, plus there was quite a strong pull in the water when we were there.
-For all that – we went there twice.
-It’s not the best beach but it was still nice to have access to a beach.
-There were lifeguards, pedalos and sunbeds available for hire, play areas for kids.
+For all that – we went there a few times on each trip.
+It’s not the best beach but it was still nice to have access to a beach and to be able to swim in the Mediterranean.
+There were lifeguards, pedalos and sunbeds available for hire and play areas for kids.
 There’s a nice, palm tree lined boardwalk to stroll along and some nice restaurants and cafes on the sea front.

-Santi enjoyed sorting the stones (and trying to eat them); we enjoyed being with Santi.
+Santi enjoyed sorting the stones (and trying to eat them) and going on the swings; we enjoyed being with Santi.

 The tourist office is located by the beach.
 We also saw some posters advertising outdoor movies on the beach, which could be cool.